ProjectPythia/pythia-foundations/foundations/getting-started-python/basic-python.md

 ## An introduction to Python.

-This section of the tutorial will focus on teaching you Python through the
+This section of the tutorial will focus on teaching you Python through in a Jupyter notebook.

+If you are using a terminal, you will need to edit your script in a text editor and execute with the command "python SCRIPTNAME.PY".

 ### Reading a .txt File